 24 HOURS, 2020

-It is said that “life is made up of little things” and this is a valid option, a valid point of view.
-However, I do believe that there are no small or big things.
-I do believe that we are in fact assigning the meaning of each thing, we are classifying and defining if something is small or big, important or not important.
+It is said that “life is made up of little things,” and this is a valid option and a valid point of view.
+Yet, there are no small or big things, for we are in fact assigning the meaning of each thing, we are classifying and defining if something is small or big, important or not important.

-In my truth, all situations, all events, are neutral, they have no (pre)attached meaning.
-We assign the meaning, and the meaning we assign determines the effect we get out.
-Before we assign a meaning to an object, or an action we perform, it is “meaning-less”.
-If we assign a negative meaning, we shall get a negative effect or result.
-If we assign a positive meaning, we shall get a positive effect or result.
+The world is neutral.
+All situations, all events are neutral per se, they have no (pre)attached meaning.
+Still, we see no neutral situations, no neutral results, we see no neutral things because we have no neutral thoughts, and it is always the thought that comes first, despite the temptation to believe that it is the other way around.
+We assign the meaning, and the meaning we assign determines the effect we get.
+Before we assign a meaning to an object or an action we perform, it is neutral, it is “meaning-less”.
+If we assign a negative meaning, we will get a negative effect or result.
+If we assign a positive meaning, we will get a positive effect or result.

-At first glance none of these actions is vital, or of paramount importance, but cutting one of them out may change the way we feel about that particular moment or thing.
-We might be glad it is no longer there, or we might miss it, and by doing this we consciously consider its new or rather updated meaning.
+At first glance, none of these actions appear to be vital, or of paramount importance, but cutting one of them out may change the way we feel about that particular moment or thing.
+We might be glad it is no longer there, or we might miss it, and by doing this, we consciously consider its new or rather updated meaning.

 NOTES